Parola, Maharashtra

-Parola is a city and a municipal council in Jalgaon district in the Indian state of Maharashtra.
+Parola is a town and a municipal council in Jalgaon district in the Indian state of Maharashtra.
 It is located on the Hajira (Surat)–Dhule–Kolkata national highway 6.
 The municipal council was established by the British government before the independence of India.
-This City is centuries old known for the two main features such as the Shree Balaji Temple and The Parola fort Also known as the native of Rani Laxmibai of Jhansi.
-City and Fort Build by Jahagirdar Sadashiv Rao Damodar Newalkar the great grandfather in law of Rani Lakshmibai Jhansi.
+This City is centuries old, and is known for the two main features, The Shree Balaji Temple and The Parola fort, also known as the native of Rani Laxmibai of Jhansi.
+The city and fort were built by Jahagirdar Sadashiv Rao Damodar Newalkar, the great grandfather in law of Rani Lakshmibai Jhansi.

 History

-There is a fort of the Newalkars of Jhansi at Parola.
-The royal family of Jhansi, Newalkar, was the Jagirdar of Parola.
-Jahagirdar Sadashiv Rao Damodar Newalkar build this fort in 1726.
-He is great grandfather in law of Rani Lakshmibai.
+The Newalkars of Jhansi were the jagirdars of the town.
+The town has a fort constructed by Sadashiv Rao Damodar Newalkar in 1726, the great grandfather of Rani Laxmibai.

 As Konkanstha Tambe settled here over time, this village is said to be the native of Queen Lakshmibai of Jhansi.
-Also, Rani Lakshmibai's adopted son Anand Rao alias Damodar Rao Newalkar was born on 15 November 1849 in this village.
+Also, Rani Lakshmibai's adopted son Anand Rao alias Damodar Rao Newalkar was born on 15 November 1849 in this town.
 His father Vasudevarao Newalkar was a Jagirdar of Parola.